maths/moodle-qtype_stack/Readme.md

-# STACK 4.3 (beta)
+# STACK 4.3

-[STACK](https://github.com/maths/moodle-qtype_stack/blob/master/doc/en/About/index.md) is an assessment system for mathematics, science and related disciplines.
+STACK is an assessment system for mathematics, science and related disciplines.
+STACK is a question type for the Moodle learning management system, and also the ILIAS learning management system.

 STACK was created by [Chris Sangwin](http://www.maths.ed.ac.uk/~csangwin/) of the University of Edinburgh, and includes the work of many [other contributors](https://github.com/maths/moodle-qtype_stack/blob/master/doc/en/About/Credits.md).
-A demonstration server is available in Edinburgh:  [https://stack.maths.ed.ac.uk/demo](https://stack.maths.ed.ac.uk/demo).
+A demonstration server is available at the University of Edinburgh:  [https://stack.maths.ed.ac.uk/](https://stack.maths.ed.ac.uk/).

 STACK is based on continuing research and use at the University of Edinburgh, the Open University, Aalto, Loughborough University, the University of Birmingham and others.